monyarm/NovelVM/README.md

 ### 7.3) MT-32 emulation

 Some games which contain MIDI music data also have improved tracks designed for the MT-32 sound module.
-ScummVM can now emulate this device, however you must provide original MT-32 ROMs to make it work:
+NovelVM can now emulate this device, however you must provide original MT-32 ROMs to make it work:

 `MT32_PCM.ROM` - IC21 (512KB)
 `MT32_CONTROL.ROM` - IC26 (32KB) and IC27 (32KB), interleaved byte-wise

-Place these ROMs in the game directory, in your extrapath, or in the directory where your ScummVM executable resides.
+Place these ROMs in the game directory, in your extrapath, or in the directory where your NovelVM executable resides.

 You don't need to specify `--native-mt32` with this driver, as it automatically gets turned on.